ansible/ansible/rst/moduledev.rst

 Because the output is supposed to be valid JSON.
 Except that's not quite true, but we'll get to that later.

+Further, modules must not output anything on stderr, even if the JSON returned out stdout is valid.
+This is due to the internals of our SSH library, more or less.

+If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, however, but the command will not succeed.

+Always use the hacking/test-module script when developing modules and it will warn you about these kind of things.

 Conventions
 ```````````